-Why are funding instruments providers so hard to find?
+Why are funding instrument providers so hard to find?

 Issuing BGs and SBLCs requires a specialized financial skill set, and as such, genuine providers are few and far between.

-High net-worth investors often need more expertise and time to navigate the issuing process, making a genuine provider’s expertise even more valuable.
+High net-worth clients and business owners often need more expertise and time to navigate the issuing process, making a genuine provider’s expertise even more valuable.
 However, as providers are selective with whom they do business, working with a reputable provider is vital.

-Unfortunately, many investors need to be made aware of the upfront fees associated with BGs and SBLCs and often fall prey to monetizers who fail to perform as per transaction procedures.
+Unfortunately, many clients need to be made aware of the upfront fees associated with BGs and SBLCs and often fall prey to monetizers who fail to perform as per transaction procedures.

 What is the purchase of a bank instrument such as BG or SBLC?